drhsqlite/fossil-mirror/www/image-format-vs-repo-size.md

 uncompressed form, we want an automated method for producing the uncompressed form to make Fossil happy while still having the compressed form to keep our content creation applications happy.
-This `Makefile` will do that for several different compressed file types:
+This `Makefile` should⁴ do that for BMP, PNG, SVG, and XLSX files:

         .SUFFIXES: .bmp .png .svg .svgz